ericwa/ericw-tools/docs/light.rst

    direction of light pointing along the surface normal.
 In other words, it automatically sets "mangle" on each of the generated lights.

+.. light-key:: "_surface_radiosity" "n"

+   Whether to use Q1-style surface subdivision (0) or Q2-style
+   surface radiosity on this light specifically.

 .. light-key:: "_project_texture" "texture"

    Specifies that a light should project this texture.
 The texture must